NSW Boat Licence Theory

 - Course Completion Certificate on request.

 Applicants who have difficulty reading or writing English, or who use AUSLAN (sign language) are advised to contact a local Maritime Service Centre, where interpretative services can be made available.
 Applicants who have difficulty in comprehending written questions can be given a verbal assessment by a College Trainer or by way of an appointment with NSW Roads and Maritime Services.
-Please call us on 1300 723 112 to discuss your special needs with one mof our crew.

 What to bring

 - 1 form of full proof of identity (POI) such as a current drivers licence.
-Or, one form of primary ID, such as a Passport or a Birth Certificate and one form of Secondary ID such as a Medicare Card, Pensioners Concession Card, current Student ID, or a current Credit Card.
+Or, ">">one form of primary ID, such as a Passport or a Birth Certificate and one form of Secondary ID such as a Medicare Card, Pensioners Concession Card, current Student ID, or a current Credit Card.
 The required Proof of Identity information is available on the NSW Roads and Maritime website.

 NOTE: Young adult licence applicants (persons between 12 years and under 16 years of age) are required to provide one form of primary ID and one form of secondary ID.